Skip to main content

 Must-Try Dishes: Vaca Vieja Ribeye, Foie Gras PB&J, Caviar Cone

-What makes it special: A theatrical, tasting-driven steakhouse where Spanish-inflected dishes, dry-aged beef and dramatic design turn dinner into a choreographed experience.
+What Makes it Special: A theatrical, tasting-driven steakhouse where Spanish-inflected dishes, dry-aged beef and dramatic design turn dinner into a choreographed experience.

 8.4